 Stage 2 high blood pressure: Over 160/100mmHg.
 Blood pressure over 160/100 can become life-threatening.

-Hypotension, or low blood pressure, can also occur, if systolic and diastolic pressure drop 25 mmHg lower than normal.
+Hypotension, or low blood pressure, can also occur if systolic and diastolic pressure drop 25 mmHg lower than normal.

 Cholesterol imbalance.
 There are two types of cholesterol: high-density lipoproteins (HDL) and low-density lipoproteins (LDL).
 High LDL (bad) cholesterol is potentially heart-damaging; while high HDL (good) cholesterol is potentially heart protective.
 Total cholesterol measures both LDL and HDL together.
-High total cholesterol levels (which cause heart disease and stroke) can be equally as damaging as low cholesterol levels (which cause depression, anxiety, aggression and mental dysfunction).
+High total cholesterol levels (which cause heart disease and stroke) can be as damaging as low cholesterol levels (which cause depression, anxiety, aggression and mental dysfunction).
 Current guidelines for cholesterol: Total cholesterol less than 220 mg/dL is desirable.
 LDL (bad) cholesterol less than 100 mg/dL is optimal.
 HDL (good) cholesterol greater than 40 mg/dL is desirable.

 Chronic stress.
 Stress affects the body’s ability to efficiently produce the right amount of hormones, particularly cortisol.
-Improper hormone production slows metabolism and creates the potential for metabolic disorders and weight gain—all of which increase the risk of heart disease.
+Improper hormone production slows metabolism and creates the potential for metabolic disorders and weight gain—all of which increases the risk of heart disease.

 Prolonged use of medications such as glucocorticoids (steroids or corticosteroids), and anti-inflammatory medications such as NSAIDs.
 Studies show that these medications increase the risk for heart disease.